 4. Once done, click Apply to save the image.
 Don’t worry, the program will save it into a separate file.

-Does that software generate the same result?
+Do these software generate the same result?

 While you noticed that I’m using the same image to create this guide, I should inform you that the result for each software is slightly different due to their settings.
 I highly suggest you try more than one software to see which one works well for you.

 Can I remove the fisheye effect without cropping?